paser-group/KubeSec/NOTES.md

 so TP.

-##### False  Positive Instances

 > /Users/arahman/K8S_REPOS/GITLAB_REPOS/spring-petclinic-kubernetes/helm/cp-helm-charts/examples/ksql-demo.yaml
-> This is an example of false positive as it default namespace is not used for a deployment
+> This is an example of true positive as it default namespace is used for a pod

 ```
 apiVersion: v1